Yezhu Kadal Yezhu Malai: Production

-The title of the film was announced on Nivin Pauly's 38th birthday, marking the actor's third tamil film as a lead, after Neram (2013) and Richie (2017).
-Anjali is playing the female lead role, marking her third collaboration with Ram, after Kattradhu Thamizh (2007) and Peranbu (2018).
+The title of the film was announced on Nivin Pauly's 38th birthday, marking the actor's third Tamil film as a lead, after Neram (2013) and Richie (2017).
+This film marks Anjali's third collaboration with Ram, after Kattradhu Thamizh (2007) and Peranbu (2018).

 Music

 The music and background score is composed by Yuvan Shankar Raja, in his first collaboration with Nivin Pauly and his fifth with Ram after Kattradhu Thamizh, Thanga Meengal, Taramani and Peranbu.
 The audio rights were acquired by Think Music India.
-The first single titled "Marabudi Nee" was released on 14 February 2024, coinciding Valentine's Day.The second single titled "Yezhezhu Malai" was released on 5 July 2024.
+The first single titled "Marabudi Nee" was released on 14 February 2024, coinciding Valentine's Day.
+The second single titled "Yezhezhu Malai" was released on 5 July 2024.